symoon11/Conditional-Similarity-Network-MNIST/README.md

    <b>Case 2. digit</b><br>
  </p>

-|Isn't that strange?
+It seems the network works well.
+Hovever, there is something strange.
 Look at the result of case 1.
 The positive samples are more likely to have the same digit as the anchor.
 50% of the sample are 8!.
 It implies that color mask and digit mask are correlated.
-Actually, the coefficients of two masks are as follows
+Actually, the coefficients of two masks are as follows.

 |     color     |     digit     |
 |---------------|---------------|